What ICD-10 codes are used for lab review?

-Regarding lab review in the medical field, several ICD-10 codes are commonly used to describe various clinical scenarios and conditions that may require laboratory tests and analysis.
-These codes help healthcare professionals accurately document and bill for the services provided during lab reviews.
-Here are the commonly used Lab Review ICD-10 codes, along with clinical descriptions for each code:
+In the medical field, several ICD-10 codes are commonly used to describe various clinical scenarios and conditions that may necessitate laboratory tests and analysis or other specified special examinations.
+These codes enable healthcare professionals to document and bill for services provided during lab reviews accurately.
+Here are the commonly used lab review ICD-10 codes, along with clinical descriptions for each code:

-- R74.0 - Abnormal serum enzyme levels: When lab results show elevated or abnormal levels of serum enzymes, it can be a sign of various medical conditions, such as liver disease or muscle injury, necessitating further lab review for a precise diagnosis.
+- R74.0 - Abnormal serum enzyme levels: When lab test results show elevated or abnormal levels of serum enzymes, it can be a sign of various medical conditions, such as liver disease or muscle injury, necessitating further lab review for a precise diagnosis.
+Healthcare providers must identify the underlying cause of these test findings.

 - R82.5 - Proteinuria: Proteinuria indicates an abnormal amount of protein in the urine, which can be a sign of kidney disease, among other conditions.
 Lab reviews are essential for determining the underlying cause.